venkykoduru/We-are-the-champions/README.md

 # We-are-the-champions
-Created by using of  Realtime-database , JavaScript,html,css
+Created by using of  Realtime-database , JavaScript,html,css.